Tenured faculty earn Professional Development Units (PDUs) for engaging in professional development and growth activities.

 Disputes over the validity or acceptability of an activity will be resolved by a Dispute Resolution Committee (DRC) consisting of three faculty and three administrators selected by the Vice President for Instruction.

 Check the PDU form to see what documentation is required for your 'PDUable' activity.
 Typical documentation includes transcripts, conference brochures, and time logs.
-Research and development PDUs require the submission of a comprehensive report.
+Research and development PDUs require the submission of a comprehensive report & prior approval from your supervising administrator.
 What should you do?
 Gather the appropriate documentation and resubmit the PDU form the following year.

 What can you do?
-Prior approval is important because it helps avoid misunderstandings about linkages to the teaching effectiveness plan, funding, and required documentation.
-However, if an oversight occurs, plead your case with your dean.
+Prior approval is important because it helps avoid misunderstandings about correlation between work completed and the teaching effectiveness plan, funding, and required documentation.
+However, if an oversight occurs, connect with your dean.
 If the activity is related to or specified in the teaching effectiveness plan, it has a good chance of being approved.

 You may only apply for PDUs for one year after completing the activity.
-Submit the PDU application immediately after completing the PDU activity, or by the first day of summer quarter.
+Submit the PDU application immediately after completing the PDU activity, or prior to the first day of summer quarter.

 Faculty members who are interested in participating in faculty development activities that strengthen the college mission and/or Annual Priorities have the ability to make written requests directly to the Vice President of Instruction.
 These are one-time-only funds, but the funds can have wide-ranging application.
 Funds may be used for a specific professional development activity, such as a conference or workshop; or funds may be used for an event or activity, such as an art gallery show, campus speaker series, or arts magazine debut.